This post may contain affiliate links.

 London is bursting with free things to do and places to visit.
 All the big museums are free in London and you can easily explore the capital on foot, not spending a cent.
-The public transport system is excellent value for families, as kids travel free, but food will cost.
+The public transport system is excellent value for families, as kids can often travel free, but food will cost.

 Here are a few tips and suggestions on stretching your food dollar in London, from us, London sometimes-residents.
 We hope you can give you a bit on insider knowledge to save you cash while eating good food in London.